ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ---

-##  Flag 14 – Identify the compressed archive filename used for data exfiltration
+## :triangular_flag_on_post: Flag 14 – Identify the compressed archive filename used for data exfiltration

 **Finding**: `Export-data.zip` was created at `2025-11-19T19:08:58.0244963Z`